A rustic ceramic tile countertop; photo courtesy Gryffindor

 Laying the tile is an easy job so long as the countertop and backsplash surfaces are flat as explained above.

-Remove or jack up your sink and any appliance (like a stovetop that is embedded).
-Note that due to your new elevation you may need to reconfigure your plumbing under the sink; probably just use a longer tail piece.
+Remove or jack up your sink and any appliance (like a gas or electric stovetop that is embedded).
+Note that due to your new elevation you may need to reconfigure your plumbing under the sink; probably just use a longer tail piece, or, with any luck you'll have enough play with the existing one.

 Cut the first piece of mat to size if you cant start with a full piece.
 The whole point is to achieve full coverage.